sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ###  1.8. <a name='InitFlow'></a>Init Flow
 ####  1.8.1. <a name='Compilation'></a>Compilation
-This feature will be disabled by default in the compilation stage, its meaning that it will be not compiled, only when the user will change the makefile setting to enable, this feature will be compiled.
+This feature will be disabled by default in the compilation stage, this means that it will be not compiled and will be added only when the user specifically adds the relevant compilation flag "INCLUDE_PASSWD" in sonic-buildimage/rules/config file.

-In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled it will not appear in the CLI of the switch, and vice versa.
+In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled will be not appear in the CLI of the switch, and vice versa.

+Feature enable details:
+If the user added the compilation flag to the image, a user can still enable or disable this feature.
+By default if the feature was compiled, the feature status will be enabled, meaning that the switch will boot with the feature enable. the enable default configuration can be founded in init_cfg.json.j2 file.
+In case, the user want to disable the feature it can be done by using the Sonic CLI (details in CLI chapter).

 ####  1.8.2. <a name='Dependencies'></a>Dependencies
-Service dependencies: DB container, INIT_CONF and NTP service.
+Service dependencies: same dependencies as HOSTCFGD, INIT_CONF and NTP service.

-Description:
-Password Hardening Daemon, the service that triggers this daemon, should start after DB containers start.
+Note:
 NTP service should be secure, because it can influence expiration time of some policies.

 ####  1.8.3. <a name='FeatureDefault'></a>Feature Default